 For the last several years, the SEI has researched adoption of Agile methods in U.S. DoD government settings.
 SEI researchers have adapted the RFA profiling technique to accommodate typical factors related to adopting Agile methods for any setting.
 We have also focused on other factors more uniquely associated with adopting Agile methods in the highly regulated DoD government acquisition environment.

-This blog is the fourth in a series discussing RFA and how the SEI's work extends it to support profiling and adoption risk identification for DoD organizations that are considering or are in the middle of adopting Agile methods.
-To date, we have characterized two of the six categories to profile for readiness and fit:
+This blog is the fourth in a seriesdiscussing RFA and how the SEI's work extends it to support profiling and adoption risk identification for DoD organizations that are considering or are in the middle of adopting Agile methods.
+This series of blog posts characterizes six categories to profile for readiness and fit:

 The categories and factors continue to evolve as we pilot the analysis in client settings, but these six listed above are the ones we're currently using.

 Each category of readiness and fit has a set of attributes that can be characterized by a statement representing your expectation if you were observing a successful Agile project or organization operating in relation to that attribute.
 For example, an attribute from the project and customer environment category is stated as follows:

 The rhythm of review and oversight activities is compatible with the Agile/lean methods that are planned for or are already in use

 Comments: Milestone technical reviews are an aspect of acquisition that can either support or disable an Agile project.
 So, having the rhythm of reviews in the larger program that are compatible with the iterative evolution of products that is typical with Agile methods reduces the risk of review and other oversight activities being counterproductive.
 If you were evaluating your organization's "fit" with this attribute, you would think about the timing and entry criteria for using different technical and management reviews in your current environment in comparison to the rhythm of reviews (typically iteration demonstrations and release demonstrations) that are typical in Agile settings.